hacl-star/hacl-star/README.EverCrypt.md

 # Algorithms Supported by EverCrypt

 EverCrypt is a work in progress!
-Many algorithms are missing.
-Among our goals for the first release are:
+Many algorithms are still under development.
+In upcoming releases, we aim to include:
 - fallback C versions for all algorithms
 - NIST P curves
 - AES-CBC